mateus-claudino/ds-in-c/README.md

 # ds-in-c
-just self-made fun code of some data structures in c :)
+just having some fun learning data structures and implementing them in c. :)